Oscar Wilde – Poetry Foundation “Consistency is the last refuge of the unimaginative.”

 Wilde’s Rhetorical Habits

 Oscar Wilde loved the phrase “the last refuge.”
 He used this rhetorical structure multiple times throughout his career.
 It allowed him to deliver punchy, memorable critiques of society.
+Understanding how Wilde employed this technique illuminates why the consistency is the last refuge of the unimaginative quote origin became so memorable and enduring.

 For instance, in another essay, he attacked the concept of practicality.
 He claimed that “practical” is the last refuge of the uncivilized.
 This shows his disdain for mundane excuses.
 Additionally, in his play A Woman of No Importance, he used the formula again.
 A character states that simple pleasures are the last refuge of the complex.